richarddavis/richarddavis.github.io/_pages/about.md

 about_content: |
   I am an Assistant Professor in the Division of Digital Learning, Department of Learning in Engineering Sciences at KTH Royal Institute of Technology.
 I hold a PhD in Learning Sciences and Technology Design and an MSc in Computer Science (AI/HCI) from Stanford University, where I worked at the intersection of education and technology.
 After my time at Stanford, I completed a post-doctoral fellowship in Computer Science at the Swiss Federal Institute of Technology Lausanne (EPFL) under Pierre Dillenbourg.
 At EPFL I also served as the co-executive director of the ETH-EPFL Joint Doctoral Program in the Learning Sciences (JDPLS).

+  **Areas of expertise:** Design and evaluation of educational technologies · Human-Computer Interaction · AI/ML in education and learning analytics · STEM education · Experiential Education

 research_content: |
   Guided by the theory of constructionism — which emphasizes learning through creating personally meaningful artefacts — my research focuses on designing, implementing, and evaluating educational tools that expand the possibilities of "learning by making" to new topics and domains.
 I incorporate cutting-edge technologies such as artificial intelligence (AI), digital fabrication, haptic feedback, computational crafting, and virtual/augmented reality (XR) into these tools.
 My work has been recognized with the Stanford Interdisciplinary Graduate Fellowship, best-paper awards at major conferences, and several grants supporting innovative AI tools for creativity and problem-solving in education.

-  **Areas of expertise**

-  * Design and evaluation of educational technologies
-  * Human-Computer Interaction
-  * AI in education and learning analytics
-  * STEM education
 ---